 A company’s digital marketing strategy is a lot like a car.
 It’s a lot of different parts working together to help you get where you need to go.
 If you take out one part, the other parts don’t work as well (if at all) and your car is now less effective.
 The same goes for your digital marketing strategy.

-One aspect of digital marketing strategies that are often treated as a standalone element is SEO.
+One aspect of digital marketing strategies is often treated as a standalone element in SEO.
 Many people hire someone to do SEO for their company, or outsource this to another company, and then forget about it.
 However, SEO is an important part of each piece of your digital strategy and should be treated as such.

 Table of Contents